foundata/guidelines/oci-container-image-guide.md

 - **Multi-platform.** Emulated builds can hide target-architecture defects; cross-compiling is fine for the build but never replaces an on-target runtime test.
 - **Execution modes.** A single `uname` value cannot distinguish native, emulated and cross-built execution.
 Recording target, host, execution architecture and mechanism for build and test gives ConClear the evidence needed to apply its rules.
 - **Reproducibility.** Rebuildability is what an incident requires: a working replacement from documented inputs.
 Bit-for-bit equivalence is desirable evidence but must be measured, not assumed.
 - **Exact-digest releases.** Security statements bind to digests.
-Local OCI layouts allow content gates before publication; Skopeo's digest-preserving copy and recursive comparison prove that Quay received the accepted manifest and blobs.
+Local OCI layouts allow content gates before publication; Skopeo's digest-preserving copy and recursive comparison prove that the registry received the accepted manifest and blobs.
 Rebuilding or transforming the upload breaks that link.
 Registries lack portable compare-and-swap and multi-tag transactions, so pre-write checks, post-write comparisons and failure records provide detection and fail-closed continuation, not atomicity.
 - **One scanner stack.** Scanner databases and matching differ, so parallel gates create conflicting findings and duplicate exceptions.
 Second opinions remain non-gating.
 Trivy also supplies the required secret and configuration scans.
 Registry scanning adds defense but cannot replace the release gate, and an empty result does not prove security.
 Busy CI runners can hit Trivy's public database rate limits.
 Cache it, configure `--db-repository` or host a mirror.
 Rescan retained SBOMs to reduce cost.
 - **Rescan scope.** An SBOM rescan matches known vulnerabilities against retained inventory.
 It cannot scan secrets or configuration without the filesystem.
 Evidence therefore states the scope; configurations requiring those scans must fetch the immutable image.
 - **Remediation clocks.** Starting at an informal scan allows resets; starting at publication penalizes later discoveries.
 The authoritative rescan result provides a fixed start.
 Record later triage and exceptions as new results.
 Never repoint a version tag, which would change content already verified by consumers.